PreEmptive logo

 Data Privacy week blog image

-In 2025, the annual Data Privacy Week will take place from Jan.
-27-31.
-This week will focus on empowering individuals and businesses to respect privacy and protect data to establish and promote trust.
-While individuals should practice good data protection habits, developers play a key role in securing data throughout the software development process — particularly after they deploy applications.
+In 2025, the annual Data Privacy Week will take place from January 27-31.
+This week will focus on empowering individuals and businesses to respect privacy and protect data, thereby establishing and promoting trust.
+While individuals should practice good data protection habits, developers play a crucial role in securing data throughout the software development process—particularly after applications are deployed.

-Applications that aren’t adequately protected can be tampered with or reverse engineered by malicious actors.
-Many development teams are aware of the need to take a privacy-by-design approach that considers security from conception.
-However, you also need to lock down your applications after you’ve released them using advanced security tools and techniques such as code obfuscation and encryption measures.
+Unprotected applications can be tampered with or reverse-engineered by malicious actors.
+Many development teams recognize the need to adopt a privacy-by-design approach that considers security from the outset.
+However, you also need to secure your applications after release using advanced security tools and techniques, such as code obfuscation and encryption measures.

 The Privacy Risks of Deployed Applications

 Hackers can decompile your software through reverse engineering.
 This allows them to access or re-create your source code.
-By doing this, they can analyze your code logic and discover credentials, API keys, and encryption keys that are hidden in your code.
-They can find out how your software works and develop methods for bypassing security measures.
+By doing this, they can analyze your code logic and discover credentials, API keys, and encryption keys that may be hidden in your code.
+They can discover how your software works and develop methods for bypassing security measures.

-By analyzing your binary files, hackers can extract sensitive information such as passwords and configuration details that are stored in them.
-They can also uncover vulnerabilities that may not have been mitigated during development, such as buffer overflows or unpatched open-source vulnerabilities.
+By analyzing your binary files, hackers can extract sensitive information, such as passwords and configuration details, that is stored within them.
+They can also uncover vulnerabilities not mitigated during development, such as buffer overflows or unpatched open-source vulnerabilities.

 Mobile apps are particularly vulnerable to these types of attacks, as the 2023 breach of Chick-fil-A’s app demonstrates.
-Over 71,000 people had their personal data — including their banking information — exposed during an attack on the fast-food company’s mobile app.
-This issue is becoming critical as more companies are releasing mobile apps to provide their customers with a fast and convenient way to interact with their brands.
+Over 71,000 people had their personal data—including banking information—exposed during an attack on the fast-food company’s mobile app.
+This issue is becoming critical as more companies are releasing mobile apps to provide customers with a fast and convenient way to interact with their brands.

 App hardening and obfuscation can protect your apps from attacks such as these by rendering your source code indecipherable to potential hackers.